SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 *Hmm*

 "Aha," Rainbow Dash said.
-"You should ask Twilight for a royal chariot, I feel like that would suit Rarity far more than a boring old chariot pulled by me."
+"You should ask Twilight for a royal chariot, I think that would suit Rarity far more than a boring old chariot pulled by me."

 "Ooh, that's a great idea," Pinkie said.
 "But what would you do then?"